scientist173/Bangla-Dataset-for-Question-Answering-System/README.md

 # Bangla-Dataset-for-Question-Answer-System

-We have made our own Bangla Q&A dataset for our research and making the dataset public so that others can use it in their research/projects.
+We have prepared our own Bangla Q&A dataset for our research and making the dataset public so that others can use it in their research/projects.

-we picked comprehensively read public papers, books, poems available on the Internet as resources and picked messages from various subjects.
+We picked widely read public papers, books, poems available on the Internet as resources and picked messages from various subjects.
 In the wake of gathering data, we at first created the information documents in a particular organization. **Our data is in an excel file where the first column contains the queries, the second column contains the particular answers, the third column contains the name of the content record of the passage containing the query and the fourth column contains an aspect of the sentence where the appropriate response is found.**

 # How to Use

-There are 3 folders that contains taraing, validaton and total data.
+There are 3 folders that contains training, validaton and total data.
 You will find instructions to use data inside the folder.

 # Citation